-Low interest rates in recent years really hammered savers, making it difficult for them to find returns that kept pace with living costs.
+Low interest rates in recent years really hammered savers, making it virtually impossible to find returns that will keep pace with living costs.

 The base rate is the interest rate the Bank pays to other banks which hold money with it, so it influences how much interest we earn on our savings and how much we pay on our borrowing, such as our mortgages, loans and credit cards.